 EIP Authors are notified of any algorithmic change to the status of their EIP

 Withdrawn - The EIP Author(s) have withdrawn the proposed EIP.
 This state has finality and can no longer be resurrected using this EIP number.
-If the idea is pursued at later date it is considered a new proposal.
+If the idea is pursued at a later date it is considered a new proposal.

 Living - A special status for EIPs that are designed to be continually updated and not reach a state of finality.
 This includes most notably EIP-1.